 Accounting for long-term contracts and programs involves the use of various techniques to estimate total contract revenue and costs.
 For long-term contracts, the Company estimates the profit on a contract as the difference between the total estimated revenue and expected costs to complete a contract and recognizes such profit over the life of the contract.
 Contract estimates are based on various assumptions to project the outcome of future events that often span several years.
 These assumptions include labor productivity and availability, the complexity of the work to be performed, the cost and availability of materials and the performance of subcontractors.
-Changes in job performance, job conditions and estimated profitability, including those changes arising from contract penalty provisions and final contract settlements, may result in revisions to costs and income and are recognized in the period in which the revisions are determined.
-Changes in contract estimates resulted in net increases of \$21,528 and \$8,613 for the three months ended March 31, 2024 and 2023, respectively, and are included in "Operating income" on the Condensed Consolidated Statements of Operations.
+Changes in job performance, job conditions and estimated profitability, including those changes arising from contract penalty provisions and final contract settlements, may result in changes in revenue and are recognized in the period in which the changes are determined.
+Changes in contract estimates on performance obligations satisfied or partially satisfied in previous periods resulted in net revenue increases of \$46,890 and \$99,241 for the three and nine months ended September 30, 2024, respectively, and net revenue increases of \$19,822 and \$36,557 for the three and nine months ended September 30, 2023, respectively.